mhkoti/bats_by_the_coast/README.md

 # bats_by_the_coast
 Material and code for an article: Lundberg et al. 2024 - Contrasting seasonal distribution patterns could reduce interspecific competition in two boreal aerial hawking bats

 This repository includes a pre-processed dataset and all necessary code for replicating the analyses and viasualization of results for the article: Lundberg et al. 2024 - Contrasting seasonal distribution patterns of two boreal aerial hawking bat species in Finland.
 There is also a shapefile for Finnish Admistrative borders (Source: National Land Survey 2022, Licence: https://www.maanmittauslaitos.fi/en/opendata-licence-version1), which is required for some visualizations.
-Pre-fitted set of models for P. nathusii and E. nilssonii is also provided, in case user want to skip model fitting part which can take up to 10 minutes.

 In the data file 'data.csv' there are following columns: